Explore the Colorful World of Puerto Rican Artist Emmalynn González

 If Emmalynn’s story or work resonates with you, I invite you to explore her world further:

-A note of gratitude:
+A Note of Gratitude:

 This painting conversation was lovingly filmed by my husband, Imani Lenz, whose steady presence and intuitive eye made it possible to capture this moment with care.
 His approach to filming mirrors the heart of Art + Healing: grounded, respectful, and deeply attuned to the energy in the room.
 I’m grateful to share this work alongside him!